filakhtov/gentoo-use-docs/media-sound/pulseaudio.md

 It is safe to disable the flag.

+### gconf
+Pull in the [gnome-base/gconf](../gnome-base/gconf.md) package as a dependency that is normally used for the `module-gconf` PulseAudio module to store configuration in or migrate from GConf backend.
+However, current ebuild does not pass the `--enable-gconf` option to the configure script, and therefore module is not built.

+This flag should currently be disabled as it pulls in unused dependency.

 ### gdbm
 Pass the `--with-database=gdbm` (instead of `simple`) option to the configure script.
 Use the GNU dbm library to store PulseAudio settings in the dbm format instead of simple binary data storage.